 Because modern life is so fast-paced, it is not uncommon that our bodies and nervous systems are left to cope with the excess stress.
-Oftentimes, the prolonged exposure to high levels of stress leads to high blood pressure and other stress-related ailments.
+Oftentimes, prolonged exposure to high levels of stress leads to high blood pressure and other stress-related ailments.

 There are a few solutions to remedy the problem of stress.
 You could reflect on habits that might fuel stress or lead to the cycle of events that continually cause stress.
 You may consider just taking a break for a while, focusing on other, more relaxing pursuits.
 You could also take a more aromatic approach to wellness and include it in your daily life.

 Receive selected content straight into your inbox.